jazzwang/snippet/revealjs_slides/2019-09-02_Virtical_Integration_in_Healthcare.md

 ### "Virtual Integration" ?

 <blockquote>
-There is also a movement towards "virtual integration" which allows a physician to <font color='hotpink'>remain independent</font> but exploit some of the advantages of group practice, including <font color='aqua'>centralized administration, risk spreading</font>, and leverage with health plans.
+There is also a movement towards "virtual integration" which allows a physician to <font color="hotpink">remain independent</font> but exploit some of the advantages of group practice, including <font color="aqua">centralized administration, risk spreading</font>, and leverage with health plans.
 </blockquote>

 <i><small>-- Source: "The Way Forward for Integrated Care", 2014-03-31